-The port of Rotterdam is the largest seaport in Europe.
-In recent years, to make possible the growth of the port of Rotterdam, work has been carried out to extend the total area by building Maasvlakte 2.
-This area consists of approximately 1,000 hectares (3.86 square miles) of land and the infrastructure it requires, i.e. seawalls, ports and roads.
-VINU oversaw the establishment of the contract management organization responsible for the realization of the Maasvlakte 2.
-In addition, VINU provided elements of the contract management and the project management of the Maasvlakte 2 information center.
+The Port of Rotterdam is the largest seaport in Europe.
+In recent years, to enable the Port of Rotterdam to grow, work has been carried out to extend the total area by creating the ‘Maasvlakte 2’.
+This area consists of approximately 1,000 hectares (3.86 square miles) of land and the necessary infrastructure, e.g. seawalls, ports and roads.
+VINU oversaw the establishment of the contract management organisation responsible for the realisation of Maasvlakte 2.
+In addition, VINU provided elements of the contract management and the project management for the Maasvlakte 2 Information Centre.

 In the Province of Noord-Holland, MRA-Elektrisch (city-to-city electric) is committed on all fronts to stimulating electric transport.
 To operate successfully in this innovative environment, knowledge transfer and cooperation between government and commercial parties are essential.
 VINU acts as project manager, connecting partners and setting up pilots, i.e. taking practical steps to set the transition to electric transport in motion.

 Blekers park is part of Singel park in Leiden: the longest, most beautiful and most exciting city park in the Netherlands.
 Blekers park will be getting a major facelift.
 The plan for this makeover was made in close consultation with local residents, the interest group ‘Friends of Singel park’, and other partners of the city.
 Following the redesign, Blekers park will be suitable for many more potential uses and offer a wider variety of facilities.
 VINU is providing the project management and the coordination of the participation process.